MEDIC ST 5015BRU - Paediatrics and Child Health Part 2

 Learning & Teaching ModesRural Placement

-This course is part of an community based, longitudinal, integrated year of clerkship, clinical placement and training in rural hospitals and clinical settings.
-This comprised experiencing and learning about community, emergency, inpatient and specialist paediatrics, that follows the core competencies of the Department of Paediatrics fifth year medical program.
+This course is part of a community based, longitudinal, integrated year of clerkship, clinical placement and training in rural hospitals and clinical settings.
+This comprised experiencing and learning about the community, emergency, inpatient and specialist paediatrics, that follows the core competencies of the Department of Paediatrics fifth-year medical program.
 Each student is based in an ARCS rural training centre for the two semesters of the full year.
 These will be clinical attachments, where the student will be part of the clinical unit providing patient care in general practice, and hospital inpatient and emergency care.
-This includes a two week rural specialist paediatric intensive placement at Pt Augusta hospital.
+This includes a two-week rural specialist paediatric intensive placement at Pt Augusta hospital.
 Students will be responsible to the unit Registrar and Consultant.
 Students will take part in all unit activities i.e. acute and elective admissions, outpatient sessions and other ambulatory care, operating theatre sessions, unit audit and teaching meetings, etc.

 Structured Learning Program

 Whilst on placement, a formal paediatric learning program will be delivered.
 This course will take a ‘flipped classroom’ approach to learning.
 The WCH Paediatric Competencies inform this approach which consists of a high yield online interactive module or video lecture followed by a problem-based learning tutorial facilitated by a paediatrician.